 Do you feel prepared and capable to recognize students who may be experiencing mental health distress?
 Would you know how to respond and support students who may be dealing with mental health issues?

 What does eQUIP mean?

 To equip means “to give someone the skills needed to do a particular thing” or “to provide someone with objects that are needed for a particular activity or purpose”.

 E-Therapy has developed a dynamic training model called eQUIP Mental Health Program for Schools.
-The eQUIP mental health programs emphasize the importance of and need to EQUIP others, organized around this EQUIP acronym.
+The eQUIP Mental Health Online Therapy Program emphasize the importance of and need to EQUIP others, organized around this EQUIP acronym.
 It is our belief that to build healthy schools, healthy staff, and healthy students, we EQUIP others by focusing on the following:

 “E” represents Engaging Environments

 Engaging environments is a foundational element because a safe and secure environment is key to individual growth and realization of our full potential.
 Environments that meet our fundamental needs of safety allow us opportunities to engage, grow, and learn personally, socially, and academically.
 A school’s culture, sense of community, and ability to allow students to feel they are a part of something bigger than themselves are all key elements to student engagement.
 As students become more engaged, they begin to open themselves up to more personal connection.